postech-dao/simperby/docs/protocol_overview.md

 Since Simperby's BFT consensus assumes a partially-synchronous network, rarely-online nodes can be trivially handled because it's no more than one typical case of an asynchrony, if

 1. the consensus round is (or has grown to be) long enough to cover all appearances of the nodes.
-2. at least one node is online when there is a network broadcast
+2. at least one node stays online serving the gossip protocol reliably when there is a network broadcast

 Condition 1 turns out to be a tough challenge in the later sections, so keep it in mind.